CodeYourFuture/wordpress-module/lesson2.md

 Let the mentors if there are any problems with the above.

+---

 ## Editing WordPress Themes

 With WordPress you can get a website up and running very quickly thanks to the thousands of available themes.
-Themes are what tell WordPress where to get your data (Posts, Pages etc) and how to output and style it on your site.
-However, for our group project we are going to (mostly) write our own theme!
-We will start with a very basic 'skeleton' theme...
+Themes are what tell WordPress where to get your data (Posts, Pages etc) and how to output it on your site.
+However, for our group project we are going to start with a very basic 'skeleton' theme and modify it ourselves to suit our exact needs...

 > 1. Fork the following Git repo: https://github.com/carmemias/minimalist-theme
 > 2. Find the WordPress themes folders are on your computer and `$ git clone` the above repo into it
 > 3. Open that folder in a code editor such as Visual Studio Code
 > 4. Log in to your WordPress admin and activate the theme from under 'Appearance' > Themes
-> 5. View your site
+> 5. View your site.
+You should see your site laid out with minimal styling.

-Have a look at the project brief assets provided by the client...
+ Next have a look at the project brief assets provided by the client...

 > The [Brand Guidelines](/project-assets/brand-guidelines/), the [Layout Design](/project-assets/layout.png) and the [Site Content](/project-assets/site-content/)

 ...and let's start making some changes to our theme as per our client's requirements.

-### Changing Styles
+### Editing Styles

 We have some brand colours we need to incorporate.
 Open up `style.css` from the root of the theme folder - this is where all the CSS for the site is contained (some themes may have multiple CSS files).
 You will see we have some styles in place already.
 Let's add some brand colours..!

 > 1. Scroll to the bottom of the `style.css` file and add a CSS comment of `/* New styles */`, then add some new styles underneath...
 > 2. Change the text colour of the site to the brand guideline colour of `#5d5d5d` (grey)
 > 3. Change all headings (`h1, h2, h3, h4, h5, h6`) to the brand guideline colour of `#fe951c` (orange)
-> 4. Change all links to the brand guideline colour of `#067add` (blue) and a hover/focus colourof `#fe951c` (orange)
+> 4. Change all links to the brand guideline colour of `#067add` (blue) and a hover/focus colour of `#fe951c` (orange)
 > 5. Change the footer background to the brand guideline colour of `#5d5d5d` (grey)

 Save the file, refresh the site homepage in your browser and you should see your changes.
 The client is going to be pleased!